-Finally, it's interesting to note that, for given $F_d$ , a complete hysteresis cycle can be accomplished by only changing the Froude number of the upstream supercritical flow.
-In other words, a stationary hydraulic jump downstream of the obstacle can be moved upstream of the bed hump by reducing $F_u$ to less than the lower boundary, and can be pushed downstream of the obstacle by increasing $F_u$ up to the upper boundary.
-On the contrary, for a given $F_u$ and when a/Y is sufficiently large (e.g., a/Y greater than approximately 2 in Fig. 5b), a stationary hydraulic jump downstream of the bed hump can be moved upstream of the obstacle by reducing $F_d$ , but can not be pushed downstream the obstacle anymore by changing $F_d$ .
+Finally, for given F_d , a complete hysteresis cycle can be accomplished by only changing the Froude number of the upstream supercritical flow.
+In other words, a stationary hydraulic jump downstream from the obstacle can be moved upstream of the bed hump by reducing F_u to less than the lower boundary, and can be pushed downstream from the obstacle by increasing F_u up to the upper boundary.
+On the contrary, for a given F_u and when a/Y is sufficiently large [e.g., a/Y greater than approximately 2 in Fig. 5(b)], a stationary hydraulic jump downstream from the bed hump can be moved upstream of the obstacle by reducing F_d , but cannot be pushed downstream the obstacle anymore by changing F_d .

-Flow through a channel contraction
+Flow through a Channel Contraction